Neutron-neutral particle mixing and its observable consequences: Neutron-neutral particle mixing

 In the non-relativistic scenario, i.e. $\omega_1 \simeq m_n$, Eq. (\ref{pnnbar1}) and (\ref{pnnbar2}) can be rewritten as \cite{schechter1981neutrino,fritzsch2001describe,de2003manifest}

-Since the $\eta_R$-$\bar{\eta}_L$ and the $\bar{\eta}_L$-$\eta_R$ oscillation are characterized by a chirality flip, the corresponding probabilities are suppressed by the mass of $\eta$ as expected.
-Based on Eq. (\ref{pnnbar3}) and (\ref{pnnbar31}), the probabilities for the $n$-$\bar{n}$ oscillation and the $\bar{n}$-$n$ oscillation are respectively given by
+Since the $\eta_R$-$\bar{\eta}_L$ and $\bar{\eta}_L$-$\eta_R$ oscillations are characterized by a chirality flip, the corresponding probabilities are suppressed by the mass of $\eta$ as expected.
+Based on Eq. (\ref{pnnbar3}) and (\ref{pnnbar31}), the probabilities for the $n$-$\bar{n}$ and $\bar{n}$-$n$ oscillation are respectively given by

 \begin{widetext}

 \end{widetext}